Brian Young (American football, born 1977)

-Brian Young (born July 8, 1977) is an American football coach and former player defensive tackle who is a defensive coach for the New Orleans Saints of the National Football League (NFL).
+Brian Young (born July 8, 1977) is an American football coach and former player who is a defensive coach for the New Orleans Saints of the National Football League (NFL).
 Young played college football for the University of Texas at El Paso, and professionally for the St. Louis Rams and New Orleans Saints of the NFL.

-Early years
+Early life

 Young earned varsity letters in high school football and track and field track at Andress High School in El Paso, Texas.
 As a senior, he received all-district and all-city honors, and an honorable mention all-state selection in football.

 College career

 In 1996, while playing as a true freshman, Young finished his freshman year season with 13 tackles (3 for a loss) and 1.5 sacks.
 As a sophomore in 1997, Young finished his sophomore year season with 45 tackles, 7 for a loss, and 3 sacks.
 As a junior in 1998 Young was named All-WAC and had totaled 72 tackles (8 for a loss) and 3.5 sacks.
 As a senior in 1999 at UTEP, Young was named the Western Athletic Conference WAC Defensive Player of the Year for an 84-Tackle (football move)|tackle (16 for loss) and 8- Quarterback sack|sack season for the UTEP Miners football Miners.
 He ended his college career at UTEP with a total of 214 tackles (34 for losses) and 16 sacks.